-- The Board usually acts upon recommendations for appointment, reappointment, promotion, and the granting of indefinite tenure at its April meeting. - 2.
-Recommendations for appointment, reappointment, promotion, and

-- the granting of indefinite tenure may be considered at other Board meetings as appropriate. - 3.
+- 1. The Board usually acts upon recommendations for appointment, reappointment, promotion, and the granting of indefinite tenure at its April meeting. - 2.
+Recommendations for appointment, reappointment, promotion, and the granting of indefinite tenure may be considered at other Board meetings as appropriate. - 3.
 The appointment, reappointment, tenure, and promotion of bargaining unit members are subject to the approval of the Board.
 No officer, dean, committee, or other such entity shall have the authority to employ, set the compensation or other terms of employment except the Board.
-All offers of employment shall be subject to this condition. - a.
-Following the Board's approval, the Secretary of the Board shall send a certificate of appointment detailing the agreement reached between the bargaining unit member and the University.
-It shall include an endorsement of acceptance that the bargaining unit member shall sign and return to the Secretary of the Board within the time period stipulated. - b.
-In the event a bargaining unit member adds or deletes terms to the certificate of appointment, or fails to sign or return the endorsement, the Secretary of the Board shall submit the issue to the Board at their next regular meeting for consideration of rescinding the certificate of appointment.
+All offers of employment shall be subject to this condition.
+The University shall make available to the bargaining unit faculty members an electronic record of their employment status, including rank, tenure status, and salary.